 Poor structure and sloppy grammar leave a bad taste in the mouth of anyone reading your manuscript.
 Especially when that “anyone” has already read twelve sloppy manuscripts before starting yours.
 You want your manuscript to be a breath of fresh air, not another in a long line of headaches for a weary publisher.
 So, edit, proofread, edit, and proofread one more time before submitting.
 If you want to get your book published, you have to show the publisher your absolute best, and that means putting yourself through a rigorous and thorough editing process.

-Many publishers will ask that a query letter accompany submissions.
-A query letter is basically a sales pitch that convinces a publisher or agent that your manuscript is worth their time.
-Your query letter is a first impression within a first impression, and it’s important that you write a good one.
-For detailed advice on writing query letters, check out our blog post on the subject.
+Many publishers will ask that a cover letter accompany submissions.
+A cover letter is basically a sales pitch that convinces a publisher or agent that your manuscript is worth their time.
+Your cover letter is a first impression within a first impression, and it’s important that you write a good one.

 3. Do Your Research

 Research on your book can include information on possible target audiences, marketing strategies, or examples of similar books that have been successful.
 Including such information in your cover letter shows the publisher that you are serious about not only publishing your book but also selling your book.
 Research on specific book publishers should include looking into what kind of books they usually publish and making sure your book is a good fit for them.

 Nothing looks worse for you as the author than when a publisher sets out specific, detailed guidelines for submissions and you don’t follow them.
 Take the time to read the publisher’s website thoroughly before submitting.
 Most publishers have a preferred format and want specific information included in your cover letter or synopsis, and they will tell you all of this on their website.
 You worked long and hard on your manuscript; don’t ruin your chance of being published by making a careless mistake at the last second and not following directions.